japanoise/emsys/README.md

 * There's no configuration except through editing the source code (I may go for a config.h header like suckless)
-* Files are always separated by one linefeed (\n, ^J), including a final LF at the end of the file.
+* Lines in files are always separated by one linefeed (\n, ^J), including a final LF at the end of the file.
 * Files and keyboard input are always in the One True Encoding, UTF-8.
 * Files are plain text and do not contain nulls (though they may contain other control characters)